-Pueblo police officers were called out and a search for the suspects started.
-Many men were rounded up but eventually released for lack of evidence.
-Police believe that Barner had possibly captured two members of a gang that had been burglarizing residences along Grand Avenue.
-One strong suspect, Felis Martinez, was arrested and charged.
-Witnesses identified him by his description and a hat that was found at the scene.
-The weak part of this arrest was the determination that Barner was shot with a .41 caliber bullet and Martinez was carrying a .38 caliber revolver.
+Dozens of officers were called out and an extensive search began.
+Although several suspects were rounded up, all were eventually released for lack of evidence.
+Police believed that Barner had possibly captured two members of a gang that had been burglarizing residences along Grand Avenue.
+One of them, Felix Martinez, was arrested and charged based on witness descriptions and a hat found at the crime scene.
+The case, however, was weakened by the fact that he was carrying a .38 caliber revolver at the time of his arrest and Barner had been shot with a .41 caliber bullet.

-Frederick House Barner was born in Susquahanna Township, Juniata County, Pennsylvania on July 20, 1860.
+Frederick House Barner was born Susquehanna Township, Juniata County, Pennsylvania on July 20, 1860.
 He married Edith C. Sell in Pueblo on October 17, 1888.
-Frederick worked as a conductor for the Santa Fe and Denver and Rio Grande Railroads before he joined the Pueblo Police Department in 1908.
-He was survived by his wife and three boys, Roy, 17, Joseph, 15 and Carl, 11; parents Joseph and Sarah (House) Barner of Sioux Falls, South Dakota; five sisters and one brother.
+He worked as a conductor for the Santa Fe and Denver and Rio Grande Railroads before he joined the Pueblo Police Department in 1908.
+He was survived by his wife and three sons, Roy, 17, Joseph, 15 and Carl, 11; parents Joseph and Sarah (House) Barner of Sioux Falls, South Dakota; five sisters and one brother.

 Cause of Death: Gunfire